 How did it start?

 Fiesta of Lights was started by brothers Te Rangi and Tama Huata as a millenium project for Hastings. " Tama and I visited the Festival of Lights in Niagara Falls, Canada and loved it", said Te Rangi Huata.
-"The Niagara Parks Board who ran it were amazing.
-Their organiser showed us how they made their lights displays and ran the event.
-We were inspired, gave it a shot in 1998 with Fiesta of Lights and we're still going.
-Our community has been wonderful supporters coming out year after year.
-We want to build a culture of positive memories for children and provide a peak experience in the social lives of their families at this time of the year."
+"The Niagara Parks Board showed us how they made the lights displays.
+We were inspired, gave it a shot in 1998 and we're still going.
+Our community has been wonderful by coming out year after year.
+We're building a culture of positive memories for children."

 Who runs the Fiesta of Lights?

 The event is run by Public Dreams Charitable Trust.
 The light sculptures are set up and packed down by community workers from the Corrections Department.

 We employ 6 people to manage security, tickets, merchandise and repairs during Fiesta of Lights and another 20 people join us on new year's eve.
 We also employ 6 youth workers, 12 to 15 years old to help with our kiddies friendly activities.

 Who makes the light displays?